Skip to content

 FREE Shipping (US only) on all orders of $50 or more | Contact us at support@nordiclifting.com or call us +1 (702) 500-1498

 Great!
-Aside from getting your butt to the gym, choosing to train with a professional is another big step towards achieving your personal health and fitness goals – that is if you choose the right one, of course.
-A trainer should be able to help maximize your time at the gym, instill new tips and techniques on your diet and workouts, and give you the push you need to achieve your desired results.
+Aside from getting your butt to the gym, choosing to train with a professional is another big step towards achieving your personal health and fitness goals—that is, if you choose the right one, of course.
+A trainer should be able to help maximize your time at the gym, instill new tips and techniques into your diet and workouts, and give you the push you need to achieve your desired results.

 Before investing in one, make sure to consider these ten things when looking for the perfect trainer.

 1. Credentials.
 Of course, this should always be on top of your checklist!
-Look for certifications given by accredited organizations such as The American Council on Exercise (ACE), the National Academy of Sports Medicine (NASM), and the National Strength and Conditioning Association (NSCA).
-These prove they’ve met the standards to be considered a professional.
+Look for certifications given by accredited organizations such as the American Council on Exercise (ACE), the National Academy of Sports Medicine (NASM), and the National Strength and Conditioning Association (NSCA).
+These prove they’ve met the standards to be considered professionals.
 (Bonus: Holding a college degree in fields like physical fitness and nutrition is a plus!)

 2. Specialization.
-This may not apply to all people, but for those who really want to take (for example) weightlifting seriously, should at least invest in a trainer that specializes in it.
+This may not apply to all people, but those who really want to take (for example) weightlifting seriously should at least invest in a trainer that specializes in it.

 3. Experience.
-Alongside having credentials, the ideal trainer should already have experience on working with others beforehand.
-You wouldn’t want to invest being a “trial run” which brings me to the next point…
+Alongside having credentials, the ideal trainer should already have experience working with others beforehand.
+You wouldn’t want to invest in a “trial run,” which brings me to the next point.

 5. Personality.
 We all have preferences.
-Some may like having a personal cheerleader that showers them with motivation but some may also want someone screaming at them while they workout.
-Find out how he’s like and let him know what you prefer, too.
+Some may like having a personal cheerleader that showers them with motivation, but some may also want someone screaming at them while they workout.
+Find out what he’s like, and let him know what you prefer, too.

 2. Program.
 This is important because this is where you find out how good he is at what he does.
-Does he come up with a different program for each client or does he repeatedly incorporate the same routines for each one?
-Does he shake things up or does he play safe and go with whatever was preset?
-Also make sure to ask about how he’ll track your progress and improvement as you work together.
+Does he come up with a different program for each client, or does he repeatedly incorporate the same routines for each one?
+Does he shake things up, or does he play safe and go with whatever is preset?
+Also, make sure to ask about how he’ll track your progress and improvement as you work together.

 3. Dietary habits.
-This may not be something to consider for others, but sometimes, it serves as an inspiration when you know it’s being done firsthand.
+This may not be something to consider for others, but sometimes, it serves as inspiration when you know it’s being done firsthand.
 Surprisingly, some trainers don’t eat as healthy as you would expect.
-Having one that knows his diet could really contribute to his advices to you.
+Having someone who knows his diet could really contribute to his advice to you.

 Back to blog